mosip/documentation/docs/Audit-Manager-Functionality.md

-* **Audit Manager** _(AMG_FR_1)_
+## Audit Manager

-The Audit Manager component receives a request to audit and store data, validates if the request is from an authorized source, securely store the requested data and respond back with an acknowledgement of storage (Success/Failure).
+The Audit Manager component receives a request to audit and store data, validates if the request is from an authorized source, securely store the requested data and respond back with an acknowledgment of storage (Success/Failure).

 Upon receiving a request to store audit logs with the input parameters, the audit manager performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * Audit Event ID - Mandatory
    * Audit Event name - Mandatory